a gz media company

 © Ensoul Records (Dominique Fils-Aimé)

-From a label perspective, I think that the DIY route for new artists and labels makes a lot of sense to me because it's fluid and fairer, but takes a lot to make it work.
-There are a few things that would be helpful to Ensoul but there are labels and artists who may benefit from breaking down the same barriers.
-Many people from all over come to Montréal to be part of the music scene, and there's a gap in the support that Anglophone artists can receive versus Francophone artists.
+Participants in the Canadian music industry used to lean on grants and funding to challenge the barrier to entry; however, there are limits.
+Many people from all over the world come to Montréal to be part of the music scene, and there's a gap in the support that Anglophone artists receive compared to Francophone artists.
 For example, some Anglophones don't have access to certain funding or awards because they're singing in English.
-It would be great to eliminate this barrier because good music is good music; it doesn't matter what language it is in.
+It would be great to eliminate this barrier because it is restrictive.
+Good music is good music; it doesn't matter what language it is in.

-For artists, it’s a struggle to be an artist today and to pay their rent.
+It’s a struggle to be an artist today and to pay one's rent.
 I think it's inevitable to pursue an artistic career when you have that calling in your life, so some people will keep at it, even when it's hard.
 We should be recognizing and cherishing those who are sailing those tides to bring their art to our doorsteps because it’s not an easy job.
 It’s not easy to be vulnerable like that with your art.
 It is tough, especially in the early stages of your career, so on top of that, to navigate the economic difficulties that come with that is very admirable.

-I think that people should be investing more in supporting a very healthy culture and arts sector.
-I think that access to art in general is what makes a society sane and functional.
-I think that when everyone meets at a show and has this common experience, it's essential for the well-being of a society.
+I think that when everyone meets at a show and shares this common experience, it's essential to society's well-being.
 I think that's something that makes a city vibrant, and I feel like we should realize the economic value of the arts and culture scene, not just music, but arts and culture in general, on a higher level.
 There are so many jobs that are tied to it.
 Music is a form of therapy.
 Arts and culture are sometimes a form of therapy.
 People feel better when they engage in the arts.
-You don't have to be a professional and it can be on any scale if it feels good.
+You don't have to be a professional, and it can be on any scale if it feels good.

 We can support it in so many ways.
 We can create community spaces and support smaller venues because a lot of them are closing.
 It's important to keep these places alive because emerging talent relies on them, even if the crowds are small, so they feel it's possible to work their way up to performing in larger venues.
-Supporting a healthy ecosystem for arts and culture can be people opening the conversation about cultural engagement and preservation to their politicians.
+Supporting a healthy ecosystem for arts and culture can be achieved by people opening the conversation about cultural engagement and preservation to their politicians.
 Some politicians are your neighbours.
-Share music with them, make recommendations and talk about upcoming shows.
+Share music with them, make recommendations, and talk about upcoming shows.

 To learn more about Ensoul Records, please visit ensoulrecords.com